| Accuracy & ResolutionTypes of Mass MeasurementWhen low molecular weight samples are being analysed using

 mass is rarely used in peptide and protein work because the cumulative

 error of approximating atomic weights with integers becomes unacceptable.
+The presence of isotopes at their natural abundances makes

 it essential to define whether an experimental mass value is